COLORADO NATIONAL MONUMENTThe Heart of the World

 Historic Rim Rock Drive

 Colorado National Monument’s Rim Rock Drive is one of the most spectacular drives in the United States.
-Redrock canyons, crisp blue skies, and verdant green juniper splash fantastic views along the way for motorists and bicyclists.
-However, the road is challenging, narrow, and steep in some sections with sheer dropoffs.
+Redrock canyons, crisp blue skies and verdant green juniper, splash fantastic views along the way for motorists and bicyclists alike.
+However, the road is challenging, narrow and steep in some sections with sheer dropoffs.
 Special considerations must be made for road travel since motorists and bicyclists share the road.
 Use caution when on tight corners and hills.
 On the east side of the monument, motorists may encounter large trucks that use four miles of the monument’s roadway to access the community of Glade Park.